 Our exposure to interest rate risk also relates to the increase or decrease in the amount of interest expense we must pay on the outstanding debt under the Credit Agreement.
 The interest rates on our term loans and revolving credit facility are variable interest rates based on our lender's prime rate or a LIBOR rate, in each case plus an applicable margin, which exposes us to market interest rate risk when we have outstanding borrowings under the Credit Agreement.
-As of January 2, 2015, we had \$348.3 million of outstanding borrowings under the Credit Agreement.
-Assuming our outstanding debt remains constant under the Credit Agreement for an entire year and the applicable annual interest rate increases or decreases by 1%, our annual interest expense would increase or decrease by \$4.5 million.
+Assuming our outstanding debt remains constant under the Credit Agreement for an entire year and the applicable annual interest rate increases or decreases by 1%, our annual interest expense would increase or decrease by \$3.5 million.

 Foreign currency risk.
 To date, our international customer agreements have been denominated primarily in U.S. dollars.
 Accordingly, we have limited exposure to foreign currency exchange rates.
 The functional currency of a majority of our foreign operations is U.S. dollars with the remaining operations being local currency.
+Increases in the value of the United States dollar relative to other currencies could make our products more expensive, which could negatively impact demand in certain regions.

+Conversely, decreases in the value of the United States dollar relative to other currencies could result in our products being more expensive to certain customers and could reduce or delay orders, or otherwise negatively affect how they do business with us.
 The effects of exchange rate fluctuations on the net assets of the majority of our operations are accounted for as transaction gains or losses.
 We believe that a change of 10% in such foreign currency exchange rates would not have a material impact on our financial position or results of operations.
 In the future, we may enter into foreign currency exchange hedging contracts to reduce our exposure to changes in exchange rates.